fabian-gubler/.dotfiles/README.md

 ### Customized Build
 **Important Note:** `hardware-configuration.nix` file must be customized to your system's hardware.

-The following commands for a fresh system install:
+The following commands for a fresh system build:

 ```bash
 # Clone the repository